Sosamma Iype: Personal life

-Coservation of Vechur Cows
+Conservation of Vechur Cows

 The Vechur Cow is a rare breed of Bos indicus cattle named after the village Vechur in Kerala.
 Dr. Sosamma Iype with like-minded conservationists in Kerala, started a 30-year conservation project in 1989 to save the endangered Vechoor cows.
-In the early nineties, Sosamma and her husband, Late Dr. Abraham Varkey, who was also a veterinarian, traveled for years with a group of young vet graduates to remote villages in the Pathanamthitta, Alappuzha and Kottayam districts in search of pure bred Vechur cows.
+In the early nineties, Sosamma and her husband, Dr. Abraham Varkey, who was also a veterinarian, traveled for years with a group of young vet graduates to remote villages in the Pathanamthitta, Alappuzha and Kottayam districts in search of pure bred Vechur cows.
 The 8 Vechur cows thus obtained were paid for and kept in the stables of the Kerala Veterinary University.
 Multiple Ovulation and Embryo Transfer (MOET) technique was used for breeding the cows.
 By 1998, the number of animals in the unit had increased and about 30 animals had been sold to cattle farmers to set up some field units.
 At present there are about 7,000 Vechur cows in the state.
 Her interventions are considered by some people to be the second major biodiversity conservation initiative in Kerala after the campaign to protect the environmentally vulnerable Silent Valley.